Monday, May 29, 2017

 Zip – 1.75 out of 3 mugs

-The zip is rather limited.
+The zip is somewhat limited.
 While there is a unique flavor, the blend is limited to vanilla, caramel, and a slight cherry.

 Post Consumption Impression – 2 out of 3 mugs